mrdominguez/cloudera-manager-cli/README.md

-### Version 8.2.4 is now available!
+### Version 8.2.5 is now available!

 - Added basic HTTPS support: `-https`
 - Show HTTP response code and headers in debug mode (`-d`)
 - Support for comma-separated list of command IDs: `-cmdId`
-- Improved output formatting
+- Overall code improvements
 - Revised user management logic
-- To avoid concurrency issues while refreshing master nodes, the `decommission` and `recommission` actions for both hosts and roles have been revised to use a list of items instead of a single item sequentially
+- To avoid concurrency issues while refreshing master nodes, the `decommission` and `recommission` actions for both hosts and roles have been updated to use a list of items instead of a single item sequentially

 ### Version 8.1